Calgary Blackfoot Hotel Guide meeting time: 7:30 AM

 The hotel opened in 1888 by the Canadian Pacific Railway, as one of the earliest of Canada's grand railway hotels.

-Lake Louise (Summer) Tour the one of the UNESCO acknowledged World's Top Ten Beauties, the Lake Louise.
+Lake Louise (Winter) Tour the one of the UNESCO acknowledged World's Top Ten Beauties, the Lake Louise.

 Fairmont Château Lake Louise The world-famous Fairmont family of hotels